TMS-Uni-Stuttgart/Tutor-Management-System/docs/docs/setup/nginx.md

    1. **Create** a symbolic link inside the `sites-enabled/` folder which points to your created `conf`-file

       ```shell
-      ln -s ../sites-available/[NAME-OF-FILE] .
+      ln -s ../sites-available/<NAME-OF-FILE> .
       ```

 1. **Add** the nginx service to your docker-compose file used during the installation.
 You can find the service in [this sample docker-compose file](../assets/docker-compose-nginx.yml).

    :::caution
-   Make sure that the mounted folders match the ones you want to mount (ie your folders have different names than this Step-by-Step guide assumes).
+   Make sure that the mounted folders match the ones you want to mount (if your folders have different names than this Step-by-Step guide assumes).
    :::

 1. **Proceed** with the rest of the [installation guide][installation-doc-step-by-step].